 You will be supernumerary to the staff in the service in which you are placed.

-Placement 4 has a focus on you making an active contribution to the assessment and treatment/management of service users in a specific area of practice.
+Placement 4 has a focus on you making an active, and where appropriate, an independent contribution to the assessment and treatment/management of service users in a specific area of practice.
 You will take an active part under supervision of the placement educator who will support you to take responsibility for and work independently with a selected caseload.

 Integration of Service Users